 For many, hair is intrinsically bound in our identity.
 It can make us feel confident and empowered; it can even hold the weight of cultural significance.
-So, understandably, hair loss can be highly emotional as you feel as loss of identity or self-image.
+So, understandably, hair loss can be highly emotional as you feel at loss of identity or self-image.

 The thyroid produces hormones our bodies needs for daily metabolism.
 So, when the thyroid doesn't function properly, it cannot supply the body with the proper hormones it needs to produce energy for all of its normal bodily functions.

 Hair regrowth is usually successful with treatment, but there's a chance it may not return to how it was before disease diagnosis.
-If you have been taking thyroid medication for a couple of months and have not noticed any improvement in your hair, consult your doctor.
+Consult your doctor if you do not notice any improvement in symptoms after four to six weeks of taking thyroid medication.

+It's essential to closely monitor your medication to find the optimal functioning of your thyroid.
 You made need adjustment in the dosing of your medication.